cfpb/design-manual/guides/design-principles.md

 <div class="content-33 content-first">

-#### Honest, transparent design that wins the public’s trust.
+#### Design gives voice to data, and data informs design.

 </div>

 <div class="content-67 content-last">

 Because the CFPB is a data-driven organization, quantitative measures of success should be integral to the design process.
-With the world’s information doubling every two years, consumers often experience information overload and develop shorter attention spans.
-Furthermore, our ability to interpret visual information is greater than that of the written word.
-Succinct and compelling visualization of data and information gives data a voice and helps us clarify otherwise indigestible numbers.
+Design should incorporate data to aid understanding of complex issues, and data-driven feedback should influence the design process.
+Succinct and compelling visualization of information gives data a voice and helps us clarify otherwise indigestible numbers.

 </div>